 The connection happens when the other person feels that you feel what they feel.
 You are “connected” by an “emotion” (or set of emotions).

-This is different from communicating your emotions or how you feel.
+This is different from communicating your emotions or talking about how you feel.

 If you consistently miss, misinterpret or ignore their bid to connect on an emotional level, they emotionally wall off, close down and don’t let you in on how they feel.
 It’s like they are there but you can’t reach them.
 You find yourself struggling to sustain conversations beyond “how are you”, “how’s your day” or “what are you doing?”

 To learn more about how to emotionally connect and why it’s so important, enter “emotional connection” in the site search and do through the articles on how to emotionally connect.
 You can also sign up for one-on-one coaching, and I will help you emotionally connect with your ex via text, email, phone calls or in person.